Cadasta/cadasta-docs/en/10-faq.md

 # Frequently Asked Questions (FAQs)

 Have a question?
-Your answer may be here.
-If you can't find what you're looking for here or elsewhere in the documentation, please don't hesitate to [contact us](http://cadasta.org/contact/).
+Your answer may be here, in one of the following sections:

 * [Cadasta & Data](#data)
 * [Getting Around in the Cadasta Platform](#getting-started)
 * [Using the Questionnaire](#using-the-questionnaire)

+If you can't find what you're looking for here or elsewhere in the documentation, please don't hesitate to [contact us](http://cadasta.org/contact/).

 ###Cadasta & Data{#data}